White-tailed Antelope Squirrel

 White-tailed Antelope Squirrel (Ammospermophilus leucurus)

-Comments: Active during the day all year, even during the heat of summer, these squirrels can survive with body temperatures as high as 108 degrees F. They use their white tail as a sunshade, and they often can be seen laying with their belly pushed flat against a shady (cool) patch of ground to cool down.
+Cooling off by lying stretched out in the shade.
+Active during the day all year, even during the heat of summer, these squirrels can survive body temperatures as high as 108 degrees F. They use their white tail as a sunshade, and they often can be seen laying with their belly pushed flat against a shady (cool) patch of ground to cool down.

 White-tailed Antelope Squirrel (Ammospermophilus leucurus)